InderjeetKaur03/InderjeetKaur03/README.md

 With 10 years of experience in software development, DevOps, and cloud technologies, I hold AWS certifications and a Master's in Computer Science.
 I'm passionate about learning new technologies and seeking growth opportunities.

 * 🌍  I'm based in Toronto
-* 🧠  I'm learning Data Structure and Algorithms
+* 🧠  I have recently completed a DevOps BootCamp.
+I'm currently revisiting Data Structure and Algorithms
 * 🤝  I'm open to collaborating on Cloud Technologies
-* ⚡  I love swimming and its my way of relaxing
+* ⚡  I love swimming and it's my way of relaxing

 ### Skills